Skip to main content

 • “The game can also be frustratingly buggy.”

-• “Tentaclid stun glitches (about half the time it says it works, but seems to do nothing).”
+• “Tentaclid stun glitches occur about half the time; it says it works, but seems to do nothing.”

 • grinding

-Players find the grinding aspect of the game to be excessive, with campaign progression feeling particularly slow and tedious due to enemies becoming damage sponges early on.
-Many report spending significant time grinding for experience and resources, often feeling under-leveled and frustrated by the lack of rewarding combat mechanics.
-Overall, the grind detracts from the enjoyment, making it a notable downside in the game's design.
+Players find the grinding aspect of the game to be excessive, with campaign progression feeling slow and enemies becoming overly resilient early on.
+Many report spending significant time grinding for experience and resources, often feeling that combat lacks depth and rewards, leading to a tedious experience.
+Overall, the need to level up characters extensively to progress further contributes to a frustrating grind.

-• “Mostly grinding for stuff; XP is too slow.
+• “Mostly grinding for stuff; experience points are too slow.
 After 8 hours, I'm still level 5 and can't grind my way through those damn spiders.”

 • “The game gets extremely grindy, as you have to level up characters to take on new missions.”